dunisan/OOP_Assignment2/README.md

 * With threadpool.

 #### differences between threads and threadPool
+The differnce between a group of threads and threadpool is simple: in a group of threads after we will finish the useage of a single thread the thread will close. in a threadpool the thread will get recycled for the next task.
 #### various tests on 500 files, 1500 files 5000 files
+//TODO
 #### summery
+In this assigment we needed to show the differnce between non threaded opperation, threaded operation and threadpool operation.
+To do that we created 2 additional classes:
+Threadfiles, Threadpoolfiles.
+In main we created the files, then we started to count the number of lines without any threads, after that we counted the same number of line with threading, and right after we did the same with thread pool.

+Our conclusion is that using thread is faster than no threads and threadpool is faster than thread.
+That is because when we use normal threads in each time that a thread finishes his job the thread get terminated and the threadpool reuse threads untill theres no more task to be done.

 ### part B in detail
+In this assigment we needed to create a new Callable that can relate with priority.
+To do that we got used a given enum tasktype and created two new classes: Task, CustomeExectuer.
+The task hold two field: Callable task and Tasktype tasktype which represent the task that is callable and the priority that the task have.